-- Risks associated with the President's engagement as a University professor - (1) President's engagement as a professor at the University of Tsukuba i) Measures to avoid conflicts of interest
+- 2. Risks associated with the President's engagement as a University professor - (1) President's engagement as a professor at the University of Tsukuba i) Measures to avoid conflicts of interest

-Yoshiyuki Sankai, President and CEO of the Company, holds concurrent positions as a professor of the University of Tsukuba.
+Yoshiyuki Sankai.
+President and CEO of the Company, holds concurrent positions as a professor of the University of Tsukuba.
 Details of "i) measures to avoid conflicts of interest between the Group, the University of Tsukuba and ii) impediments to performance of duties as the President and CEO are as follows:

 All decisions related to conflicts of interest, including transactions and conclusions of joint research agreements with the University of Tsukuba are made by the Board of Directors.
-When a resolution concerns such cases, decision will be made by five directors (three outside directors) and Yoshiyuki Sankai as well as board member affiliated with the ii) Impediments to performance of duties as President and CFO

-University of Tsukuba will not take part.
+When a resolution concerns such cases, decision will be made by five directors (three outside directors) and Yoshiyuki Sankai as well as board member affiliated with the University of Tsukuba will not take part.
 In addition, Audit and Supervisory Board monitors for cases that may be related to conflicts of interest and reports any findings at the Meeting of the Board of Directors.